Laboratory testing services

 EN 12472, EN 1811

 Testing for harmful substances in metal jewelry parts according to the requirements of REACH Regulation (EC) No 1907/2006.
 The test package includes the following tests: Transfer of nickel from jewelry to the human body.
 Limit value for first-time piercing jewelry 0.2 µg/cm2/week.
 For other jewelry, the limit is 0.5 µg/cm2/week., Cadmium (concentration test, limit value 0.01% by weight), Lead (concentration test, limit value 0.05% by weight).
 NOTE: Price is applicable for single jewelry parts (for example earring hooks etc.) and pricing is based on small sample sets.
+If jewelry includes multiple parts (for example, earrings back part, needle and swinging part), all parts on the sample must be tested, and the price of the analysis is per part.
 Discount is provided if the number of samples is high.
-Please ask for an offer from our expert if the tested product includes multiple parts or materials or if you are planning to deliver a bigger sample set at once.
+Please ask for an offer from our expert if the tested product includes multiple parts or materials, or if you are planning to deliver a bigger sample set at once.

 Read more